-If you’re reading this article, it probably means you’ve decided to either buy or adopt a kitten, and you’re interested in being a good cat parent and learning more about their behavior.
-At 7 months old, there is quite a bit to learn and know so you can be well prepared.
+If you’re reading this article, it probably means you’ve decided on a cat breed and have either bought or adopted a kitten.
+And you’re interested in being a good cat parent and learning more pet care and about behavior changes.
+At 7 months old, from kitten to adult, there is quite a bit to learn and know so you can be well prepared.

 Picture this: you’ve come home from a hard day’s work, just to find your kitten biting, scratching, yowling, and demanding to be set free.
 If you’re unprepared, this may seem like a daunting task for any owner.

-As mentioned earlier, when your kitten is reaching that age, you will probably start comparing it to a human teenager.
+As mentioned earlier, when your kitten is reaching around 5 months, you will probably start comparing it to a human teenager.
 Although some of you might find it funny, there will be a lot of sass and personality which is challenging to deal with, for some owners.

 Welcome to your kitten’s age of exploration.
 During this time, socializing with both people and other cats is vital.
-In addition to your fluffy friend now growing rapidly and developing some sharp and dangerous adult teeth, it will explore eagerly, running from place to place.
+Spend time with your pet.
+In addition to your kitten now growing rapidly and developing some sharp and dangerous adult teeth, it will explore eagerly, running from place to place.

 If you’re a laid back owner, then you will like this one fact: a young cat will sleep a lot, around 16 hours or more per day.
 Thus, make sure that if they usually sleep on you or your dressing gown, you will go the bathroom before that happens, otherwise you might be sat there, in pain, for a long while.
 However, if you don’t want to be a human shedding bed, try to encourage your kitten to sleep in the expensive cat bed you just got him.